John Linnell: Since 1982: They Might Be Giants

 Linnell co-founded They Might Be Giants in 1982 with high school friend John Flansburgh.
-While the two split singing and songwriting duties roughly in half, Linnell's songs have had the most commercial success in their early years: singles like "Don't Let's Start" and "Ana Ng" introduced the band to college radio, and they made waves on the Billboard charts in 1990 with "Birdhouse in Your Soul".
-Linnell writes songs, sings, plays accordion, keyboards, and various woodwind instruments for the band.
+While the two split singing and songwriting duties roughly in half, Linnell's songs had the most commercial success in the band's early years.
+Singles like "Don't Let's Start" and "Ana Ng" introduced the band to college radio, and they made waves on the Billboard charts in 1990 with "Birdhouse in Your Soul".
+Linnell writes songs, sings, plays accordion, keyboards, and various woodwind instruments.

-John Linnell's lyrics include strange subject matter and word play.
-Persistent themes include aging, delusional behavior, bad relationships, death, and the personification of inanimate objects.
-Conversely to some of these dark themes, the accompanying melodies are usually cascading and upbeat.
+The lyrics of John Linnell's songs include strange word play and subject matter.
+Persistent themes include aging, bad relationships, death, and delusional behavior.
+Conversely to some of these dark themes, the accompanying melodies are sometimes cascading and upbeat.

 Linnell described his role in the group during an interview for Splatter Effect in 1994:

 I have a personal, a real obsession, with melody and harmony.
 I can really never get enough of that kind of thing.
 I don't think too much about the cultural context of what we're doing.
 I think John [Flansburgh] is more on that end of it.
 He thinks more in terms of the larger picture, the larger meaning of what we're doing.
 I'm more into the technical end: the chords and the rhythms and the melodies.

-In December 2005, the band began to produce a twice-monthly podcast.
+In 2005, the band began to produce a twice-monthly podcast.
 Early on, Linnell frequently contributed humorous spoken-word pieces to the program.

+In a People magazine online poll, "The Most Beautiful People of 1998", he finished ninth with 4,189 votes.